How to write a PhD thesis

 at Ecole polytechnique

-A PhD dissertation has a page count in the region of 200-300 pages and will take no less than three months of your time to complete.
+A PhD dissertation has a page count ranging between 200-300 pages and will take no less than three months of your time to complete.
 Even the bravest of us are intimated by the idea.
-Planning, writing, editing, illustrations, figures, proofreading and supervisor feedback are just a few of the hurdles you will need to face.
+Planning, writing, editing, science illustrations, figures, proofreading and supervisor feedback are just a few of the hurdles you will need to face.
 How do you get started?
 And what makes a good thesis dissertation?

-So yes, writing a PhD thesis is a daunting task, especially when English is not your first language – but with correct organisation and the right method, anything is possible!
+Writing a PhD thesis might be a daunting task, especially when English is not your native language – but with proper organization and the right method, anything is possible!